What is a Personal Loan?

 How to Apply for a Personal Loan

-Take these simple steps and you could have the money you need to move forward in as little as a few days.
+Take these simple steps and you could have the necessary amount of money you need to move forward in as little as a few days.

 1. Review your credit report

-Before you apply for a personal loan, check your credit reports.
+Before you begin the application process for a personal loan, check your credit reports.
 You can get a free credit report from each of the three major bureaus (Equifax, TransUnion, and Experian) once per year.
 Lenders will look at your report, so if you find any errors, contact that credit bureau to fix your file.

 2. Check your rate